LuisCBaez/Predicting_Well_logs_MICE_TUDelft_Msc_Thesis/README.md

 **Results Folder**:
 - Contains notebooks detailing the results of this study.

-For a comprehensive understanding and in-depth information, please refer to the detailed report available at TUDelft: [link to the report](the link for the report).
+For a comprehensive understanding and in-depth information, please refer to the detailed report available at TUDelft: [https://repository.tudelft.nl/](TUDelft Repositories)

----

-Thank you for visiting this repository.
-Your feedback and contributions are most welcome!